 Larger and heavier vehicles take up more trailer space and add weight to the load, which directly increases your price.
 As a result, full-size trucks and large SUVs typically cost 30–40% more to ship than standard sedans.

-3. Transport Type: Open vs. Enclosed
+3. Open vs. Enclosed Transport

 This is one of the biggest pricing factors in cross country car shipping.
 You generally have two options: